Fairfield Protective Order Lawyer

 If a Fairfield resident feels in danger of physical or emotional harm, then they can apply to the Bridgeport Family Court for a civil restraining order.
 The judge may issue a temporary ex parte restraining order right away if it is shown that danger of harm is imminent.

 This order only lasts until the court can hold a full evidentiary hearing on a permanent restraining order.
 At the hearing, both sides have a chance to testify before the court makes a ruling on a long-term order.
+A dedicated Fairfield protective order attorney can be a vital ally throughout this process.

-Contacting a Fairfield Protective Order Lawyer
+Contact a Fairfield Protective Order Attorney Now

+Protective and restraining orders can be confusing to understand, but they are interpreted quite strictly by Fairfield police and prosecutors.
+Violations include serious penalties.
 For instance, penalties for violating a civil restraining order become a criminal matter punishable by up to five years in jail and a fine of up to $5,000.
 For that reason, it is highly advisable to seek guidance from a Fairfield protective order lawyer who can help you avoid a guilty plea and permanent criminal record.